 I am taking 16 years of material and organizing it into a simple, elegant, wizard-like process that consultants, CEOs, marketing managers and investors can use to assess and diagnose virtually any business or marketing strategy problem.

 Those DVDs have already produced over $100 million of wealth for people who participated in that seminar.
-Remember: less than four years have gone by.

 Q: What do I actually get with the Rosetta Stone Recordings?